Sagenthave/Regex_Tutorial/gist-template.md

 ### OR Operator
 - The OR Opterator (|) takes into consideration that within the bracket expression, it is not necassary for all the requiraments to been met.
 - For example: 123 can be written as 1|2|3
 - In a more complex example (kyx)@(123).
-Possible examples of what would match are: "kyx@123", "yx@23", "x:3".
+Possible examples of what would match are: "kyx@123", "yx@23", "x@3".
-- However, "123"kyx" would now be a match.
+- However, "123@kyx" would NOT be a match.

 <!-- ### Character Classes
 - Not used in code -->